The USM Core Curriculum

 The USM Core enables students to achieve these goals through active learning that occurs both in and outside of the classroom.
 It provides opportunities and incentives to connect learning in the Core with the major, and build knowledge and skills throughout the academic career.

-Meeting USM Core Requirements (back to top)
+Satisfying USM Core Requirements (back to top)

 Core requirements are met by passing (with a grade of D minus or better) courses that satisfy specific Core requirements.
 Lists of courses that satisfy the requirements appear at the end of this section of the catalog and in Maine Street Class Search.
 Students in the University Honors Program or the Russell Scholars Program should refer to the corresponding section of this catalog for information on how Honors and Russell Scholars courses satisfy USM Core requirements.
 Some majors require students to complete specific courses for Core requirements.
 Consult the appropriate section of this catalog for information on such degree-program requirements.

-USM Core Requirements and Sequencing (back to top)
+USM Core Requirements (back to top)

 Entry Year Experience

+Students explore significant questions about human culture and the natural world from multiple perspectives, engaging in active and collaborative learning to enhance the skills and knowledge necessary for college success.
 All new, entering students with fewer than 24-transfer credit hours (AP and test credits not included) must complete an EYE course in their first semester.
 Students who have completed an EYE equivalent at another institution are not required to complete the EYE requirement.
 Pre- or co-requisite: College Writing.

+Students develop skills for the reading and writing they will do in other college classes by engaging in reading, conversation, revision, editing, and proofreading that produce strong, clear, and interesting academic writing.
 All students must complete a College Writing course, either at USM or in transfer.
 College writing is a pre- or co-requisite for the Entry Year Experience requirement.
 The College Writing requirement can be met in any one of three ways:

 - Successfully complete ENG 100, ENG 101, ESL 100, HON 100, LCC 110, or RSP 100